 - Youth unconnected with a church or youth group

 - Youth whose churches do not have youth groups

 - Youth who are unable to attend with their group due to scheduling conflicts

 - Youth who want to attend more SSP than once during the summer

-This year we are offering four different types of programs, with varying costs and session lengths.
-Middle School and High School only groups can also attended Combined sessions.
+This year we are offering many different types of programs, with varying costs and session lengths.
+Middle School and High School only groups can also attended Combined and Intergenerational sessions.
 Please call us if you have any questions about our program schedule!